 - Stitches 8 (French Knot, Stem Stitch, Threaded Chain stitch, Threaded Herringbone, Detached Chain, Straight stitch, Couching, Wrapped Bullion Knots, )

 CORRECTIONS and EDITS!
-I have changed the total because I forgot count the lace bow and the fact I had not counted specialty threads and stitches confused people so I added them and revised the total.
+This post was edited as I have changed the total because I forgot count the lace bow.
+Also I had not counted specialty threads and stitches confused people so I revised the total.

-I am tracking what I do in studio journal so hopefully I wont duplicate, next time around if people are interested I will share the page spread too.
+I am tracking what I do in studio journal so hopefully I wont duplicate.
+Next post if people are interested I will share the page spread too.

 Do you want to join the 2020 Crazy Quilt challenge?